davenquinn/xenoliths/paper/text/chapters/05-discussion.md

 westwards from the Mojave region to beneath the Salinia nappes as well as the Nacimiento belt of the Franciscan.

-In Figure \ref{fig:cross_sections} we present a model for Farallon plate mantle lithosphere having tectonically underplated the Mojave-Salinia-Nacimiento segment of the SW Cordilleran convergent margin in the Late Cretaceous [after @Saleeby2003; @Luffi2009].
+In `Figure cross_sections` we present a model for the tectonic underplating of the Farallon plate mantle lithosphere beneath the Mojave-Salinia-Nacimiento segment of the SW Cordilleran convergent margin in the Late Cretaceous [after @Saleeby2003; @Luffi2009].
 This is shown to have occurred in conjunction with shallow flat subduction of the Shatsky Rise conjugate LIP [after @Saleeby2003; @Liu2010].
 The approximate age of